-In 2017 and 2018 we were the sole sponsors of the Dartford Half Marathon, Kent's oldest road race.
-In 2019 we will again be the main sponsor.
+In 2017, 2018 and 2019 we were the sole sponsors of the Dartford Half Marathon, Kent's oldest road race.
+In 2020 we hope again to be the main sponsor.

 Brexit is a concern for all businesses in the UK.
 We are making plans to ensure a smooth transition for Durey Castings and all its customers.